 Under New York Stock Exchange Rules, the proposal to ratify the appointment of independent auditors is considered a "discretionary" item.
 This means that brokerage firms may vote in their discretion on this matter on behalf of clients who have not furnished voting instructions at least 10 days before the date of the meeting.
-In contrast, the election of directors, the advisory vote to approve executive compensation, the advisory vote on future advisory executive compensation votes, and the shareholder proposal regarding proxy access, if properly presented, are "non-discretionary" items.
+In contrast, the election of directors and the advisory vote to approve 2017 executive compensation are "non-discretionary" items.
 This means brokerage firms that have not received voting instructions from their clients on these proposals may not vote on them.
-These so-called "broker non-votes" will be included in the calculation of the number of votes considered to be present at the meeting for purposes of determining a quorum, but will not be considered in determining the number of votes necessary for approval and will have no effect on the outcome of the vote for Directors, the advisory vote to approve executive compensation, the advisory vote on the frequency of future advisory executive compensation votes, or the shareholder proposal regarding proxy access, if properly presented.
-Similarly, abstentions will be included in the calculation of the number of votes considered to be present for purposes of determining a quorum, but will have no effect on the outcome of the vote for Directors, the ratification of the appointment of independent auditors, the advisory vote to approve executive compensation, the advisory vote on the frequency of future advisory executive compensation votes or the shareholder proposal regarding proxy access, if properly presented.
+These so-called "broker non-votes" will be included in the calculation of the number of votes considered to be present at the meeting for purposes of determining a quorum, but will not be considered in determining the number of votes necessary for approval and will have no effect on the outcome of the election of directors and the advisory vote to approve 2017 executive compensation.
+Similarly, abstentions will be included in the calculation of the number of votes considered to be present for purposes of determining a quorum, but will have no effect on the outcome of the election of directors, the ratification of the appointment of independent auditors and the advisory vote to approve 2017 executive compensation.